William Morris: Notable collections and house museums

 The Huntington Library, Art Collections and Botanical Gardens in San Marino, California, acquired the collection of Morris materials amassed by Sanford and Helen Berger in 1999.
 The collection includes stained glass, wallpaper, textiles, embroidery, drawings, ceramics, more than 2000 books, original woodblocks, and the complete archives of both Morris, Marshall, Faulkner & Co. and Morris & Co.
-These materials formed the foundation for the 2002 exhibition William Morris: Creating the Useful and the Beautiful and 2003 exhibition The Beauty of Life: William Morris and the Art of Design and accompanying publication.
+These materials formed the foundation for the 2002 exhibition William Morris: Creating the Useful and the Beautiful and the 2003 exhibition The Beauty of Life: William Morris and the Art of Design and accompanying publication.

 A Greater London Council blue plaque at Red House commemorates Morris and architect Philip Webb.

 7, Hammersmith Terrace is the former home of Sir Emery Walker, a close friend and colleague of Morris.
 The house is decorated in the Arts & Crafts style, including with extensive collections of Morris wallpaper, furniture, and textiles.
 7, Hammersmith Terrace is operated by the Emery Walker Trust, and is open to the public for tours.

 In 2013, the Cary Graphic Arts Collection at Rochester Institute of Technology bought William Morris's London-built Hopkinson & Cope Improved Albion press (No. 6551) at auction for $233,000.
 This printing press was specially reinforced to produce Morris's Chaucer in 1896.
 Other owners of Morris's Albion press include Frederic Goudy and J. Ben Lieberman.

+In 2023, Walthamstow F.C. launched a new home football shirt with Admiral Sports featuring a William Morris print.
+The shirt was widely regarded as one of the best kit launches of the year and eventually won the Wood Pencil D&AD award for Printed Graphic.